rafaelrozon/dotfiles/README.md

 ### Git

 Ensures that git is installed and has the latest version.
-Setup global gitignore and config files
+Setup global gitignore and config files.

 ### NPM
 Installs Node JS/NPM and the following packages as global: